xUser5000/bake/README.md

 - [x] Raise an error when target is not defined

 # TODO
-- [ ] Check the entire dependency graph for cycles not just the target subgraph
 - [ ] Avoid re-executing targets that are up to date
 - [ ] Parallelize target execution